YoussefBadreldin/Multi-Threaded-Secure-Chat-Application/README.md

 - Implement robust error handling mechanisms to address issues that may arise during file transfers.
 - Define error codes and messages to communicate specific issues, enabling clients and the server to respond appropriately.

-#### 4.5 Documentation and Code Comments
-- Update documentation to cover the file transfer functionality, including details on the protocol, security measures, and error handling.
-- Provide comprehensive comments in the code to explain the purpose and implementation details of each file transfer feature.

 ---------------------------------------------------------------------------------------------------------------------------------------

 ### Advanced Networking Concepts